We believe you deserve the highest possible levels of service, security and protection when we collect and use your personal information.

 - The right to have your information erased.

-- If you feel we should no longer be using your data or that we are illegally using your data, you can request us to erase some or all the data we hold for you.
+- If you feel we should no longer be using your data or that we are using your data for a purpose you were unaware of, you can request us to erase some or all the data we hold for you.

 - The right to object to processing of your data.

-- In some circumstances, you can ask Moneybarn to restrict how they use your personal data.
-Your rights are set out at Article 18 of the GDPR.
-You can find our contact details above.
+- In some circumstances, you can ask us to restrict how we use your personal data.
+Your rights are set out within Article 18 of the GDPR, and if you need more information you can contact us using the details provided later in this notice.
 This is not an absolute right, and your personal data may still be processed where certain grounds exist.
 This is: With your consent; For the establishment, exercise, or defence of legal claims; For the protection of the rights of another natural or legal person; For reasons of important public interest.
 Only one of these grounds needs to be demonstrated to continue data processing.
-Moneybarn will consider and respond to requests it receives, including assessing the applicability of these exemptions.
+We will consider and respond to any requests we receive, including assessing the applicability of these exemptions.

 - You have the right to request that we transfer some of your data to another controller.
 We will comply with your request, where it is feasible to do so, within one month of receiving your request.